Traditional Chinese medicine: Philosophical background

-Traditional Chinese medicine includes a broad range of practices sharing common concepts which developed in China for more than 2,000 years, including various forms of herbal medicine, acupuncture, massage (tui na), exercise (qigong), and dietary therapy.
+Traditional Chinese medicine includes a broad range of practices sharing common concepts that developed in China for more than 2,000 years, including various forms of herbal medicine, acupuncture, massage (tui na), exercise (qigong), and dietary therapy.
 It is primarily used as a complementary alternative medicine approach.
-Traditional practices are widely used in China and in adapted form also in the West.
+Traditional practices are widely used in China and, in an adapted form, also in the West.
 Its philosophy is based on School of Yin Yang, which incorporates Five Phases theory and Yin–Yang theory, and elements of which were absorbed by Daoism.
 Philosophical texts influenced medical thought and practice, mostly by being grounded in the same theories of qi, yin-yang and wuxing and microcosm-macrocosm analogies.

 Yin and yang symbol for balance.
 In traditional Chinese Medicine, good health is believed to be achieved by various balances, including a balance between yin and yang.

 Yin and yang

 Yin and yang are ancient Chinese deductive reasoning concepts used within Chinese medical diagnosis which can be traced back to the Shang dynasty (1600–1100 BCE).
 They represent two abstract and complementary aspects that every phenomenon in the universe can be divided into.
 Primordial analogies for these aspects are the sun-facing (yang) and the shady (yin) side of a hill.
 Two other commonly used representational allegories of yin and yang are water and fire.
 In the yin–yang theory, detailed attributions are made regarding the yin or yang character of things: